alexmill/techcamp_2017/session2.md

 ## Intermeidate Python and R: General Scripting

-- For R: Construct a new data.frame from the `ascii.txt` file, in which every row corresponds to a line in the file, and the columns represent the counts of the characters contained in each line.
+- **For R**: Construct a new data.frame from the `ascii.txt` file, in which every row corresponds to a line in the file, and the columns represent the counts of the characters contained in each line.
-- For Python: Construct a list of dictionaries containing the letter counts for each row (i.e., each row is entry in the list, which is a dictionary containing the counts of each letter on that line)
+- **For Python**: Construct a list of dictionaries containing the letter counts for each row (i.e., each row is entry in the list, which is a dictionary containing the counts of each letter on that line)
 - For example, in the example below, the first row has 3 X's and 2 Y's, whereas the second row has 1 X, 3 Y's, and 1 Z

 ```